Feb 20, 2023

 At Cheshire & Wain, we help kitties look stylish on their ‘catwalks’ as standard, but keeping them safe and protected at the same time is just as close to our hearts.
 That’s why we started our brand in the first place (est. 2013) to design a luxury leather collar, complete with superior quality breakaway buckle, first for our dear Percy and now for cats across the globe!

-As we celebrate Love Your Pet Day, one of the best (and most important) ways to love your cat is to prioritise their safety – especially if they are an adventurous feline who loves to roam.
+One of the best (and most important) ways to love your cat is to prioritise their safety – especially if they are an adventurous feline who loves to roam.
 We share five simple ways to keep your cat safe on their outdoor escapades.

 1) Decide if you need a visit to the vet